 By Barbara Starr

-The official declined to be named because of the sensitivity of the information.
+The official declined to be identified because the person is not authorized to speak publicly.